linroger/Wealth-of-Nations/Financial Markets and Institutions - Markdown/I- Introduction to Financial Markets and Intermediation/I- Introduction to Financial Markets and Intermediation/Lecture Slides 1.md

 Introduction to Topic 1: **Capital structure and the choice of the sources of funds.** - What are the consequences of capital structure choice?
 What might change?

-- Probability of default - Payoffs to equity - Payoffs to manager (possibly if tied to debt or equity) - Tax Payments - Control over corporate decisions
+- Probability of default
+- Payoffs to equity
+- Payoffs to manager (possibly if tied to debt or equity)
+- Tax Payments
+- Control over corporate decisions
 - Does it matter who owns a firm's debt or equity?
-- The publicsmall diffuse holders - Large individual investors - Large institutional investors = Financial Intermediaries - Other publicly-held firms (Suppliers,  customers,  etc.)
+- The public small diffuse holders
+- Large individual investors
+- Large institutional investors
+- = Financial Intermediaries
+- Other publicly-held firms (Suppliers,  customers,  etc.)
 - We begin with the simplest case: owner managed firms issuing debt (bonds) to outside small "public" holders.
 In practice,  it is rare for owner-managed firms to issue bonds directly.
 This will be Class Note 1.
 ![7_image_0.png](7_image_0.png)
 Business 35202 slides.
 From Class Note 1.
 Douglas W Diamond 1. **No debt**